Why wasn't my garbage or recycling picked up?

 Take the Date Palm or Palm Drive exit off the I-10.
 Head north to Varner Road.
 From Palm Drive turn east or from Date Palm Drive turn west onto Varner.
 Look for the sign marking the road to the facility (turn north).

-How can I get recycling containers?
+How can I get recycling containers (the blue carts)?

 If you live in a single family dwelling just give us a call or email us

-and we’ll have containers delivered to you on your next recycling day.
+and we’ll have containers delivered to you on your next pickup day.
 If you live in a complex (multiple units) or have a business, please call at (760) 327-1351 ext.
 303, or email us and our Recycling Coordinator will contact you.

 How does the Green Waste Program work?